bankofcanada/DocsEcon.jl/src/DesignPapers/final_conditions.md

 to ``2T`` are for variable 2 and so on.

 We divide the unknowns into three groups based on how they are treated by the solver.
-The first group are unknowns whose values are already known.
+The first group contains the unknowns whose values are already known.
 These include initial conditions and exogenous constraints.
 We denote these ``x_e``.

-The second group is the "active unknowns".
+The second group is the set of "active unknowns".
 These are the ones we are actually solving for in the simulation.
 We denote them ``x_s``.

 The third group consists of the unknowns determined by final conditions.
 We denote that vector ``x_c``.